Seronsecurity/advmlthreatmatrix/readme.md

 -  For general questions/comments/discussion, our public email group is advmlthreatmatrix@googlegroups.com.
 This emails all the members of the distribution group.
 -  To contact the Adversarial ML Leadership team, email advmlthreatmatrix-core@googlegroups.com
--  For private questions/comments and discussions, please email: <Ram.Shankar@microsoft.com> and <Mikel@mitre.org>
+-  For private questions/comments/discussions and how organizations can get involved in the effort, please email: <Ram.Shankar@microsoft.com> and <Mikel@mitre.org>